 It’s exam week and the library is jam-packed with students studying.
 There are no seats left even if you wanted to study there.
 Fortunately, the library isn’t the only great study place for students.
 Switching up your study space can improve productivity and increase enjoyment.
 So, perhaps it’s time to venture outside of the library walls.
 Bad study locations will cause you to procrastinate all day.
 Meanwhile, good study locations will ensure that you can finally finish your assignment.
-Take advantage of a good study space to develop some great study habits.
+Take advantage of good study space options to develop some great study habits.

 The university extends beyond the classrooms and the library.
 There are many other buildings with rooms available for studying that most students don’t know about.
 These study locations are great because you’re away from the distractions of your bedroom but are still in a disciplined environment.
 It’s better than the library because you’re evading the hoards of students entering for the first time all year.

 The benefit of studying in a café is you’re able to enjoy a snack and sip on a cup of coffee while you study.
 There are plenty of café's that offer quiet and tranquil environments.
 Or, if you prefer background noise/music, you’ll find that too!
 Gaze upon a dreamy canal or look out onto the pavement.
 Cafe studying gives you the flexibility to mix things up.
 Go out and test different ones near you to find the one which works best for you.